batmaster/OrderTrackingService/README.md

 Use cases
 ---
-1 Use Case Name : See order status

-Actor : Customer , Transaction system
+Use Cases

+1. Get current status

-Description : After customer finish payment.
-Transaction system will return a tracking id.
-And customer can use the tracking id to check order status in the future.
+After customer finish payment, the service will return the tracking id.
+Customer can use the id to check current status of the order.

-2 Use Case Name : Update Status

-Actor : Admin

-Description : After admin already authenticated and customer already finished payment.
-Admin able to show the orders that customer finish payment (made by the transaction system).
-And then admin can update that orders state to let customers know the status.
+Primary Actor: Customer

+Scope: Transaction system

+Level: Very High

+Story: Customer use the id to check current order status.

+Main Success Scenario and steps

+1 Customer choose the order id in e-commerce page

+2 E-commerce site send request to OrderTracking Service.

+3 E-commerce show the detail.